 - No fewer than 2000 hours of experience (earned in no less than one year or more than three years).
 Experience must be earned within the ten (10) years immediately preceding the application for certification

-Transfer of Grades
+Transfer of Exam Scores

 - Pass all four (4) parts of the CPA examination in another state without obtaining a CPA license in that state.
 Candidates should request a transfer of grades from that State using the Transfer of Grades Request form.